 © Crown Copyright.
 All rights reserved.
 Devon County Council 100019783 2020

-The Admissions Policy
+An Admissions Policy

-This policy is written to comply with the requirements of the School Admissions Code, the School Admissions Appeals Code and other relevant legislation so that:
+This policy is written to comply with the mandatory requirements of the School Admissions Code, the School Admissions Appeals Code and all other relevant legislation so that: